krishnap25/simplicial-fl/README.md

 experiments reported in the paper on the datasets EMNIST and Shakespeare, which were run using GPUs, are not perfectly reproducible.

-First go to the folder `models` and create the output directories by using the following commands in the terminal
+First, go to the folder `models` and create the output directories by using the following commands in the terminal
 ```
 cd simplicial-fl/models